The right hammock features make all the difference. Check out five ways that Clark delivers quality:

 Real No-See-Um netting

 No-see-um netting is made to keep even the smallest pests out of your tent.
-But not all No-See-Um is created equal.
-The difference is most easily seen in how many holes the netting has per square inch.
-The more holes per square inch, the smaller the holes and the more pests will not be able to enter the hammock.
-Clark only uses the most protective netting, with over 1200 holes per square inch.
-Other companies settle on a 500-700 hole per square inch netting.
+But not all No-See-Um is the same.
+Clark only uses the most protective netting, with over 1200 holes per square inch to eliminate the most pests.
+Other companies settle on netting that offers 500-700 holes per square inch.

 Most Clark hammocks have netting that is built in panes, accounting for the seams you see throughout.
-We could make our netting out of one large piece like other companies, but our experience has taught us to do better.
-By its nature, netting won’t hold up as long as the other fabrics of the hammock, unless it is reinforced and given ways to take the stress.
-The seams absorb this stress rather than forcing the entire wall of netting to do so.
+We could make our netting out of one large piece of netting like other companies, but our experience has taught us to do better.
+By its nature, netting won’t hold up as long as the other fabrics of the hammock, unless it is reinforced to take the stress.
+The seams absorb this stress.
 Otherwise, the netting would wear thin in a much shorter time and become useless.

 Another benefit to making the netting in panes is that if you were to accidentally damage your netting, it can usually be repaired for free by our sewing experts without having to replace the entire net.